sidneyfilho/frontend-js-angular9/README.md

 -   ⭐️ Star the project
 -   🐛 Find and report issues
 -   📥 Submit PRs to help solve issues or add features

-If you are in a private repository, access the following link replacing `$YOUR_REPOSITORY_LINK$` with your repository link.

 ## :book: License
 MIT license, Copyright (c) 2020 Sidney Filho.